Privacy Policy

 We make sure that your information is kept safe, handled and stored securely, and we regularly check to make sure we are doing this right.

 We never share or sell your information to marketing companies, but we do sometimes use outside services to send you electronic information.
-The companies who we use to do this are Microsoft, Constant Contact, Survey Monkey, SnapSurveys and Eventbrite.
+The companies who we use to do this are Microsoft, Mailchimp, Constant Contact, Survey Monkey, SnapSurveys and Eventbrite.

 You can read more about how these companies keep your data safe by following the links.